guillaumepellegrino/memtrace/README.md

 # memtrace will:
 # - inject the agent in target process to follow memory allocations
 # - connect to the agent through ipc socket
+# - discover server with a multicast query
-# - query memtrace-server service with multicast and try to connect to it.
+# - connect to the server
+/cfg/system/root # /tmp/memtrace -p $(pidof dnsmasq) --multicast

+# In case multicast is filtered on your network, you can specify directly the IP Address of the server:
-/cfg/system/root # /tmp/memtrace -p $(pidof dnsmasq)
+/cfg/system/root # /tmp/memtrace -p $(pidof dnsmasq) --connect 192.168.1.101:3002
 ```

 ### 4.3 Non local nework